Skyrmion fluid and bimeron glass protected by a chiral spin liquid on a kagome lattice

-But what happens at intermediate field ?
-One of the main outcomes of our work is that the idea schematically presented in Fig.~\ref{fig:1}.(b) essentially works for Hamiltonian [\ref{eq:ham}].
-At low temperature and high field, the chiral spin liquid reappears in the FP regime.
-The way our model deviates from the traditional picture of Fig.~\ref{fig:1}.(a) is that the FP regime persists upon heating at \textit{lower} fields, encircling part of the SkX phase.
-This is quantitatively explained in Fig.~\ref{fig:3} for $B=0.09$.

-The specific heat $C_{h}$ presents two peaks.
-Upon cooling, the first one indicates the crossover from standard paramagnetism to the spin-liquid regime; after this peak, $C_{h}$ becomes smaller than 1, an indication of soft modes frequently observed in spin liquids with classical Heisenberg spins \cite{Chalker92a}.
-This first peak is accompanied by a clear increase of the magnetisation $M_{z}$, as expected for a field-polarised regime.
-Then $M_{z}$ presents a sharp upturn at the same temperature $T_{g}$ than $C_{h}$ reaches its minimum. $T_{g}$ marks the end of the spin-liquid regime and the apparition of a skyrmion gas, whose number of skyrmions $N_{sk}$ increases smoothly until reaching saturation at $T_{l}$.
-In this temperature window, $T_{l}< T < T_{g}$, we are thus able to achieve our goal and tune the density of skyrmions from zero to saturation.

-While the number of skyrmions remains essentially constant below $T_{l}$, it does not mean that they immediately form an ordered array.
-To measure the onset of order, we define the orientational order parameter \cite{nishikawa2019s,huang2020m,zazvorka2020sk,balavz2021m}
+for in-plane spin components to avoid the trivial Bragg peaks coming from magnetisation.
+Then, with $N_{sk}$ the number of skyrmions, we define the orientational order parameter to measure the onset of SkX order \cite{nishikawa2019s,huang2020m,zazvorka2020sk,balavz2021m}

-where $\theta_{ij}$ is defined in the inset of Fig.~\ref{fig:3}.(b) and $n_i$ is the number of nearest neighbours (labelled $j$) surrounding skyrmion $i$ as determined by Delaunay triangulation.
-For the triangular geometry of the SkX solid, $n_{i}=6$ and $\theta_{ij}=\pi/3 $ implies that $\Psi_{6}=1$.
-In Fig.~\ref{fig:3}.(b), $\Psi_{6}$ shows that the SkX solid phase only appears at $T_{s}$, clearly below the second peak of specific heat, offering a range of temperature, $T_{s} < T < T_{l}$, for a dense liquid of skyrmions.
-Video S2 shows this evolution from a skyrmion gas to a skyrmion solid upon cooling, as opposed to video S1 where skyrmions appear out of paramagnetic fluctuations.
-Since the only difference in Hamiltonian parameters between videos S1 and S2 is that $D^{z}=0$ and $D^{z}=\sqrt{3}$ respectively, the importance of the chiral spin liquid of Hamiltonian [\ref{eq:FDM}] is clearly established.\\
+where $\theta_{ij}$ is defined in the inset of Fig.~\ref{fig:3}.(b) and $n_i$ is the number of nearest neighbours (labelled $j$) surrounding skyrmion $i$ as determined by Delaunay triangulation \cite{SupplementalM}.
+For the triangular geometry of SkX [Fig.~\ref{fig:2}.(c)], $n_{i}=6$ and $\theta_{ij}=\pi/3 $ implies that $\Psi_{6}=1$.\\

-To further confirm that the FP regime is dominated by the spin liquid, we compute the structure factor from simulations at $B=0.09$ (see Appendix).
-As a general principle, a spin liquid corresponds to the manifold of spin configurations respecting a given set of local constraints that minimises the energy.
-In reciprocal space, this manifold takes the form of flat bands while the constraints impose characteristic features in the structure factor.
-For the chiral spin liquid of Hamiltonian [\ref{eq:FDM}], these features are pinch points \cite{Essafi2016k}.
-At $T=0^{+}$ pinch points are singularities at the centre of Brillouin zones, but at high temperature they are broadened by thermal fluctuations.
-The observation of these broad pinch points in Fig.~\ref{fig:4}.(e) confirms the underlying spin-liquid origin of the FP region at high temperature.
+\textbf{Results.} One of the main outcome of our paper is that the idea presented in Fig.~\ref{fig:1}.(b) essentially works !
+At low temperature, the low-field H phase gives way to the skyrmion solid (SkX) for $0.04 \lesssim B \lesssim 0.13$, as expected for a traditional skyrmion phase diagram.
+But at high temperature, the FP regime bends down and encircles the SkX phase as envisioned.
+Let us now explain the underlying mechanism in Fig.~\ref{fig:3} for $B=0.09$.